AutomationPanda/tau-intro-selenium-py/README.md

 <button id="django_ok">OK</button>
 ```

-Then, an ID locator for "django_ok" could be used to get this element.
+Then, a page object could use an ID locator for "django_ok" to get this element.

 Locators are not element objects themselves but instead point to elements.
-The WebDriver instance will use locators to fetch and construct element objects.
+The WebDriver instance uses locators to fetch and construct element objects.
 Why are locators and elements separate concerns?
 Elements on a page are always changing:
 they may take time to load, or they may change with user interaction.